“How many texts should I send if she doesn’t respond for a while?”

 When the answers to the “ask yourself” sections don’t give you any clues and you feel reasonably certain that you’ve handled yourself maturely and gracefully, you should absolutely feel confident sending a follow-up text.

-If she doesn’t respond to the follow-up text within another few hours or a day, take that as an answer.
+If she doesn’t respond to the follow-up text within another few hours or a day, take that as an answer and stop texting her.

 To recap today’s post: